Home

 Lesson Overview

-In this lesson, we explore the physiology involved in the activation of the sympathetic and parasympathetic nervous systems.
+In this lesson, we explore the physiology underlying activation of the sympathetic and parasympathetic nervous systems.

 Objective

-Understand the physiology of the autonomic nervous system (ANS) in activating the sympathetic and parasympathetic nervous systems, and the workings of the stress response, fight-or-flight response and relaxation response, plus the polyvagal theory of how the ANS functions.
+Understand how the autonomic nervous system (ANS) regulates the sympathetic and parasympathetic responses, including the stress response, fight-or-flight response, and relaxation response, plus discuss the fundamentals of polyvagal theory.

 Description

-Explain how the nervous system responds when experiencing stress and give examples of positive triggers for the stress response.
-Describe what happens when stress is perceived to be excessive or threatening.
-Give examples of conditions that activate the fight-or-flight response.
-Explain how the fight-or-flight response is helpful and under what circumstance it’s harmful.
-Describe the relaxation response and practices that have been shown to initiate it.
-Discuss the polyvagal theory of ANS functioning.
+Explain how the nervous system responds to stress, including examples of positive triggers.
+Describe what occurs when stress is perceived as excessive or threatening, and identify conditions that activate the fight-or-flight response.
+Examine how the fight-or-flight response can be beneficial, as well as when it becomes harmful.
+Describe the relaxation response and practices shown to support its activation.
+Discuss the core concepts of polyvagal theory and how they relate to autonomic nervous system function.

 Vocabulary